XGrasp: Gripper-Aware Grasp Detection with Multi-Gripper Data Generation: Experiments

-In the Jacquard dataset experiment, we extracted 1,000 images from the Jacquard dataset that were not used during training to perform testing.
-We used seven different grippers (WSG50, Franka, Robotiq-3F, Barrett, Kinova, Delto, DH3) in the experiment, as shown in Fig. \ref{fig:figure8}.
-The experimental results in Table\ref{tab:table1} demonstrated that the proposed method (GPP+AWP) achieved superior performance across all grippers, significantly outperforming existing methods with an average success rate of 90.3\%.
-Notably, we achieved the highest performance of 95.4\% with the WSG50 gripper, and even the Robotiq-3F gripper achieved a high success rate of 87.3\%.
-While our method is slower than GR-ConvNet, which does not consider gripper types (6.1ms), it significantly outperforms other gripper-aware methods in computational efficiency, being over 10× faster than HybGrasp and 350× faster than HybridGen.
-Fig. \ref{fig:figure7} presents a scatter plot showing success rate versus inference time, demonstrating that the proposed method outperforms other models in both inference time and success rate.
+Following the standard evaluation protocol of the Jacquard dataset, all baseline methods were evaluated under identical experimental settings using seven novel gripper configurations (WSG50, Franka, Robotiq-3F, Barrett, Kinova, Delto, DH3), as shown in Fig. \ref{fig:figure_obj}-(b).
+As shown in Table \ref{tab:table1}, the proposed method XGrasp achieves superior performance across all gripper types, with an average success rate of 90.3\%.
+Although our method requires higher inference time than GR-ConvNet (6.1ms), which does not consider gripper types, it significantly outperforms other gripper-aware methods in computational efficiency.
+Specifically, the proposed method is over 10$\times$ faster than HybGrasp and 350$\times$ faster than HybridGen.
+Fig. \ref{fig:figure7} presents a scatter plot of success rate versus inference time, demonstrating that the proposed method outperforms all gripper-aware baseline models in both metrics simultaneously.